A PERSONAL CONTEXT

-It was now all-age, multi-cultural, multiple-congregation.
+It was now an all-age, multi-cultural, multiple-congregation.
 The name of the church had changed, the style of worship had changed, emphases in the spirituality and theology were different – where it met was different.
 It had morphed and seeded a web of three adult congregations – one blended congregation, two separate African congregations, and one kids congregation.
-Counting them together one would estimate a web comprising around 550 people.
-Unrecognisable, except that in the praying core of the community those twelve were still there except for the one who had gone to glory.
+Counting them together one would estimate a web comprising more than 500 people.
+Unrecognisable, except that in the praying core of the community those twelve were still there except for the one, Mr Sawden, who had gone to glory.

-In the U.S. the espicopal churches have been developing I.I. ministry, using that name, since the 90s.
-The first time I heard the “I.I.” term used was by a couple of seasoned senior pastors in the Churches of Christ in Western Australia (COCWA) – Bill Addison and John Hutchinson.
+In the U.S. Episcopalian churches have been developing I.I. ministry, using that name, since the 90s.
+The first time I heard the “I.I.” term used was by seasoned senior ministry-development pastors in the Churches of Christ in Western Australia (COCWA) – Bill Addison and John Hutchinson.
 They were encouraging churches in their networks to engage an I.I. if – like the church I’ve just mentioned – they were either stuck or declining.
-You may know that Churches of Christ are emphatically autonomous at the congregational level and so are not automatically inclined to receive ministries sent from HQ!
+Churches of Christ are emphatically autonomous at the congregational level and so are not automatically inclined to receive ministries sent from HQ!
 In that context those recommending I.I. ministry have had to do so purely on the fruit of it – on the basis of results.
 And so they have.

-Another scenario that might call for an I.I: If a church is farewelling a pastor after 20 years of fruitful service clearly the danger is a church will try and replicate such a person and so fall into the trap of recruiting for 1992 instead of for 2012.
+Consider another scenario that might call for an I.I: If a church is farewelling a pastor after 30 years of fruitful service clearly the danger is a church will try and replicate such a person and so fall into the trap of recruiting for 1992 instead of for 2022.
 There the II’s role is to help such churches get a feel for the new missional environment facing them, and so what kind of ministry they might need to recruit for.

 I was privileged to watch at close quarters an example of intentional interim ministry in NSW incarnated by a seasoned and skilled pastor by the name of Des Daniels.
 Ruth and I enjoyed attending a coastal Baptist church that had engaged Des to lead their congregation through an intentional interim process.
 Journeying with that community and watching Pastor Des in action showed me at close quarters that although I.I. might sound, to some, like management-speak from the world of corporate consultations, it is in fact something profoundly pastoral; helping people to recover, get up, change gear, and turn a corner.
 It is profoundly pastoral work.

-Pastor Des Daniels – a great model for me
+Revd.
+Des Daniels – a great model for me in Intentional Interim

 Every church will have unique needs and histories but whatever the reason an I.I. has been engaged, there are five layers that every I.I. is likely to address.
-And I will unpack these in the next post…
+I will unpack these layers in the posts that follow…